MarcialRosales/jwt-demo/README.md

 #Json Web Token demonstration

-Demonstrate how to secure applications using Json Web Token.
+Demonstrate how to secure applications using Json Web Token using symmetrical and asymmetrical keys.

 There are 2 authorization scenarios.
 One scenario where the client (`AnyRestClient`) sends a request whose purpose is to access/manipulate a client's resource, e.g. its account, its messages, etc. The client's resources are served by a downstream service called `resource-service`.
 But the client does not directly interact with the `resource-service` but via a `gateway` app.
 ```